kosisochukwu431/design-omnifood/README.md

 # design-omnifood
-learn animations, web design, basic ui with ux, typography etc from course and content Jonas Schmedtmann and create website
+learn animations, web design, basic ui with ux, typography etc from course and content Jonas Schmedtmann, then create website